Samco Printers is committed to protecting the environment

 We believe that it is important to protect our valuable resources such as air, water and forests.
 Our commitment is to leave the smallest ecological footprint possible and to help you do the same.
 We are constantly looking for ways to help reduce our environmental impact and to reuse and recycle whenever possible.

-Samco Printers is dedicated to minimizing its impact on the environment by committing to the following environmentally friendly practices:
+Samco Printers is a printing companydedicated to minimizing our impact on the environment by committing to the following environmentally friendly practices:

 - We engage in ongoing research and development in the use of papers that contain “sustainable” fibres from sources other than trees.